NickColley/design-of-forms/src/transit-and-mailing-documents/envelopes-wrappers-and-labels/index.md

-The smallest practicable size of envelope should be used, having regard to the time, cost and method of folding the enclosure, and to the fact that envelopes larger than 9” x4" have to be date stamped by hand and sorted separately by the Post Office.
+The smallest practicable size of envelope should be used, having regard to the time, cost and method of folding the enclosure, and to the fact that envelopes larger than 9&Prime; &times; 4&Prime; have to be date stamped by hand and sorted separately by the Post Office.
-Large covers are inconvenient to handle in the post and covers larger than foolscap size (3§” x 83”) should be used sparingly. :
+Large covers are inconvenient to handle in the post and covers larger than foolscap size (3&frac58;&Prime; &times; 8&frac12;&Prime;) should be used sparingly.

 For details of quality in the various stock sizes, e.g. Buff, Thick Buff, Glazed Brown, Kraft, waxed paper under flap, and printing see H.M.
 Stationery Office List of